A gorgeous black diamond ring with sidestones and paved shanks – Leibish.

 Designed in the shape of a flower, this elegant ring is made of 18k rose gold and has petals that are made of white color melee diamonds.
 The color contrast is simply outstanding and the symbolic meaning behind this ring represents your love for the recipient.

 Sitting in the middle of this pave split shank ring is an unheated fancy black cushion diamond that is secured in place with double claw prongs.
-The split shank creates a leading line towards the center stone that draws the viewer’s attention towards the center stone.
+The split shank creates a leading line towards the center stone that draws the viewer’s attention towards it.

 A bold and powerful-looking men’s ring that is set with a 3.42 ct natural black diamond, this bezel setting has broad looking shanks to create a masculine appearance.
 It is ideal for guys who are looking for a fashionable wedding ring and want something unique looking.